Question

 Evidence base

-- — Washington, Rehman & Lee (2022), Nexus between Regulatory Sandbox and Performance of Digital Banks, JRFM (DOI 10.3390/jrfm15120610) — UK FCA empirical record showing sandbox effects are concentrated in the firm-survival period rather than post-graduation growth.
+- — Washington, Rehman & Lee (2022), Nexus between Regulatory Sandbox and Performance of Digital Banks, JRFM (DOI 10.3390/jrfm15120610) — UK FCA panel of 24 digital banks (2016–2021) showing a statistically significant negative association between sandbox participation and all four performance metrics (NIM, ROA, ROE, YEA), with lag effects stronger than contemporaneous and harm concentrated in larger, more mature, and state-owned firms.

 - — Forthcoming: U.S.-state sandbox programs replication study (Year 2)